thunderbird/thunderbird-android/docs/engineering/rfcs/0007-global-database.md

 ## Open Questions

-- Should migration require a pre-flight free-space check with a stated minimum headroom, and should a failed check block migration or only warn?
 - Does declining the POP3 archive require a durable record of the user's acknowledgement?

 The technical design owns implementation questions, including driver configuration, the identifier mapping inventory,